Degrees of Freedom of Upper Limb

 • Yaw – a sideways movement in a horizontal plane

-• Pitch – an up and down movement in a vertical plane
+• Pitch – an up-and-down movement in a vertical plane

 Here are those 7 degrees of freedom.
 Three of these degrees of freedom are in the shoulder, one in the elbow and again three in the wrist.